sergeynordicresults/sergeynordicresults.github.io/index.md

 # !!!IF you think war is cool!!!

-Check what is a Milgrem experiment
+Check what is a Milgram experiment
 1. there is a 80% chance that you are a monster
 2. that [You would to kill and rape people](https://youtu.be/N4qcA4Gg25o?t=572) IF you are given a chance (I would, the raw person in my body would, I hope not children)
 3. that You would be a nazi in nazi Germany (I would, without proper vision to future)